gregr/ina/nscheme/README.md

       ```
   - Thread control signals:
     - A thread state can be requested to stop (pause evaluation indefinitely) or terminate early by
       setting the `signal-requested?` field.
-When the interrupt-handler is deciding how to resume,
+When the timer-interrupt-handler is deciding how to
-      it will `raise` a signal condition if `signal?`.
+      resume, it will `raise` a signal condition if `signal?`.
       - The program's root scheduler is likely listening for operating system signals and
         translating them into appropriate thread control signals.
         - e.g., SIGTSTP, SIGTERM on POSIX systems